An Information-Theoretic Perspective on Successive Cancellation List Decoding and Polar Code Design: Concentration for List Decoders

 Hence, the number of compatible vectors $(u_{\mathcal{A}^{(m)}},u_{m+1}^N)$ with \eqref{eq:linear_system} is (at most) doubled or unchanged.

 We are interested in the subspace dimension $d_m(y_1^N)$.
 This is equal to the number of different subvectors $u_{\mathcal{A}^{(m)}}$ of all compatible $(u_{\mathcal{A}^{(m)}},u_{m+1}^N)$ with \eqref{eq:linear_system}.
-Using \eqref{eq:dim_bound}, one concludes that the number of different vectors $u_{\mathcal{A}^{(m)}}$ either increases by a factor of $2$ or does not change, resulting in \eqref{eq:lipschitz}. \end{proof} \begin{corollary} The subspace dimension $D_m$ for a particular random realization $Y_1^N$ concentrates around its mean $d_m$ for sufficiently large block lengths, i.e., for any $\beta>0$, we have
+Using \eqref{eq:dim_bound}, one concludes that the number of different vectors $u_{\mathcal{A}^{(m)}}$ either increases by a factor of $2$ or does not change, resulting in \eqref{eq:lipschitz}. \end{proof} \begin{corollary} The subspace dimension $D_m$ concentrates around its mean \ed{$\bar{D}_m$} for sufficiently large block lengths, i.e., for any $\beta>0$, we have

-\end{corollary} \begin{proof} As for Corollary \ref{cor:conc_bms}, apply the Azuma-Hoeffding inequality\cite[Thm.~12.6]{Mitzenmacher05} via Proposition \ref{prop:lipschitz}. \end{proof}
+\end{corollary} \begin{proof} As for Corollary \ref{cor:conc_bms}, apply the Azuma-Hoeffding inequality\cite[Thm.~\ed{12.4}]{Mitzenmacher05} via Proposition \ref{prop:lipschitz}. \end{proof}

 \begin{remark} Let $\rho = \lceil \log_2 m \rceil$ and $N_0 = 2^\rho$.
-Due to the recursive structure of the SCL decoder, the statistics of $D_m$ are the same for all $N\geq N_0$ if the first $N_0$ frozen bits are the same.
+Due to the recursive structure of SCL decod\ed{ing}, the statistics of $D_m$ are the same for all $N\geq N_0$ if the first $N_0$ frozen bits are the same.
 Thus, Corollary~\ref{cor:conc_bec} remains valid if we replace~\eqref{eq:conc_bec} by

 This provides a significant improvement when $N_0 \ll N$.
 The same idea can also be applied to Corollary~\ref{cor:conc_bms} but the value of $\delta$ must be modified as well. \end{remark}